mk12/sicp/notes/lecture.md

     (lambda ()
       (set! n (inc n))
       n)))

 (define c1 (make-counter 0))
 (define c2 (make-counter 10))

 (c1)
-=> 1
+→ 1

 (c1)
-=> 2
+→ 2

 (c2)
-=> 11
+→ 11

 (c2)
-=> 12
+→ 12
 ```

-- These two counters are independent and have their own state.
+- These two counters are independent: they each have their own state.
-- The environment of `c1` points to some frame with `n`.
-That of `c2` points to a different frame with a different `n`.
-The parent of both frames is the global environment.
+- The environments of `c1` and `c2` point to different frames with different bindings for `n`.
-- The _global environment_ is the topmost environment.
-Its frame contains `car`, `+`, `*`, etc., and all top-level definitions.
+- The parent of both frames is the _global_ environment, which contains built-in procdures like `car`, `+`, `*`, etc., and the top-level definitions `make-counter`, `c1`, and `c2`.

 ### Objects

-- We like to think about the world as being made up of independent objects, each having their own state.
+- We like to think about the world as being made up of independent, stateful objects.
-- The only way to see if two objects are the same (not just associated with an equal value) is to change one and see if the other changes in the same way.
+- The only way to see if two objects are "the same", not just associated with values that are equal, is to change one and see if the other changes in the same way.
-- The idea of objects, changed, and sameness raises deep problems.
+- The idea of objects, change, and sameness raises deep philosophical problems.

 ::: highlight
 > For example, here I am, I am a particular person, a particular object.
 Now, I can take out my knife, and cut my fingernail.
 A piece of my fingernail has fallen off onto the table.
 I believe I am the same person I was a second ago, but I'm not physically the same in the slightest.
 I have changed.
 Why am I the same?
 What is the identity of me?
 I don't know.
 Except for the fact that I have some sort of identity.
 And so, I think by introducing assignment and objects, we have opened ourselves up to all the horrible questions of philosophy that have been plaguing philosophers for some thousands of years about this sort of thing.
 It's why mathematics is a lot cleaner. [@5a.p14]